 As many of our readers know, Ohio recently enacted a “Stand Your Ground” law and a “Constitutional Carry” law.
 While these laws were major changes, and arguably bigger changes than most recent gun laws, there have been other notable laws recently regarding firearms in Ohio.
-Some time last week, Ohio’s Governor signed House Bill 99, which will impact the legal process for authorizing individuals to carry weapons in a school zone.
+Back in June of 2022, Ohio’s Governor signed House Bill 99, which will impact the legal process for authorizing individuals to carry weapons in a school zone.

 Previous/Current Versions of Laws Addressed in HB99

 Among other things, HB99 lays out some rules, similar to rules already in the Ohio Revised Code (ORC).
 Section 2923.122, for example, does say that governing bodies for educational institutions can authorize individuals to carry a weapon on school grounds if they meet certain requirements.
 However, these requirements have been subject to some changes in recent years.
 There has been a question on how much training is required when it comes to the authorization of individuals other than security guards to carry weapons in a school zone.
 After a recent Ohio Supreme Court case, it was understood that the amount of training required to become a security guard at a school was similar to the training required to authorize anyone else.
 Considering that the safety officer at a school must have a certificate of completion from a basic peace officer training course and/or twenty years of active duty police work, not many people were eligible to be authorized by the school board to carry weapons.
 While ORC Section 2923.122 does provide school boards with the ability to give written authorization to carry weapons, the training requirements made that provision rather impractical.